 They can also help you go shopping – or do the shopping for you.

 But they will need to carry the permit whenever they are out, and travelling to and from work.

-Workers in Victoria who have tested positive to Coronavirus and have to isolate can apply for a payment of $1500 to cover their costs while they can’t work.
+Workers (or parents or carers of young people) in Victoria who have tested positive to Coronavirus and have to isolate can apply for a payment of $1500 to cover their costs while they can’t work.

 This is particularly important for casual workers.

 As promised there have been more announcements from the Victorian government today about the news rules for everyone living in metro Melbourne.

 These things will stay open during the stage 4 lockdown: